-Josh explained that the Bureau is enhancing registered apprenticeship opportunities within the state's correctional system after an inspiring tour of Ohio's apprenticeship program within correctional facilities.
+Liz Pusch explained that the Bureau is enhancing registered apprenticeship opportunities within the state's correctional system after an inspiring tour of Ohio's apprenticeship program within correctional facilities.
 Wisconsin has 42 apprentices in correctional facilities; Ohio has 2,400.

-Josh summarized several key facts about registered apprenticeships within correctional facilities.
+Liz summarized several key facts about registered apprenticeships within correctional facilities.
 First, 90% of offenders are released, so the correctional population is a large talent pool that is worth training and employing.
 Second, registered apprenticeships are selective opportunities within the facilities; individuals are selected based on aptitude, interest, and parameters of offense.
 Third, most programs are offered through minimum security facilities, provide up to 60% of the training in the facility, and then release participants to complete the rest.

 Last, this initiative expands the registered training that DOC has been providing many years.
 DOC has offered apprenticeships in correctional officers, carpenters, horticulturalists, and cooks; added machining, masonry, and welding; and is expanding further into building maintenance and construction, and considering pre-apprenticeships.
-Much of the training is provided through the Wisconsin Technical College System, and some programs provides the same instruction as apprentices receive.
+Most training is provided through the Wisconsin Technical College System, and some programs provide instruction received by apprentices.